clebs/golang-safe-in-cloud/README.md

 # SafeInCloud Golang Decryption

-Integrates the decryption of a SafeInCloud database
+Provides decryption of a SafeInCloud database in Golang.

 # Example